noushkia/diet_data_automation/README.md

 ## Generating Executable File

-To generate .exe file, type the following command in the terminal:
+To generate .exe file **on Windows**, type the following commands in the terminal:

 1. Install `pyinstaller`:
    ```bash